Crell/Serde/README.md

 PHP objects can be mutated to and from a serialized format.
 Nested objects can be flattened or collected, classes with common interfaces can be mapped to the appropriate object, and array values can be imploded into a string for serialization and exploded back into an array when reading.

+Null values are supported in both directions, but beware of the difference between `null` and uninitialized (i.e. not provided field), ensure proper default values or proper usage.

 ## Configuration

 Serde's behavior is driven almost entirely through attributes.
 Any class may be serialized from or deserialized to as-is with no additional configuration, but there is a great deal of configuration that may be opted-in to.